Ph.D., Educational Psychology, University at Buffalo, 2006

 Action research and data-based decision-making in classrooms/schools

-Dr. Namisi Chilungu is a clinical assistant professor in the Department of Educational Psychology, Special Education, and Communication Disorders.
+Namisi Chilungu (E. Namisi Chilungu) is a clinical assistant professor in the Department of Learning Sciences.
 She has a doctorate and master’s degree in Educational Psychology from the University at Buffalo.
 She is passionate about increasing quality access to education for all students, particularly students from marginalized populations or high-need communities.

-Chilungu’s research examines issues related to access, including: race/ethnicity, bi/multiracial identity and school experiences, and engaging students in empowering experiences (e.g., problem-solution projects).
+Chilungu’s research examines issues related to access, including race/ethnicity, bi/multiracial identity and school experiences, and engaging students in empowering experiences (e.g., problem-solution projects).
 She also works with pre-service and in-service teachers on culturally responsive pedagogy and understanding the psychology of learning and instruction to create empowering classrooms.
-Chilungu is interested in partnerships and community-based work that can enhance teacher preparation and PK-12 students’ learning experiences.
-In addition, she has extensive experience working on various grants (ranging from university-level to federal grants), and with several education nonprofit organizations.
-She is currently treasurer of the Georgia National Association for Multicultural Education.
+Chilungu is interested in partnerships and community-based work that can enhance teacher preparation and pre-kindergarten through 12th-grade students’ learning experiences.
+In addition, she has extensive experience working on various grants (ranging from university-level to federal grants), and with educational nonprofit organizations.
+She is currently the treasurer of the Georgia National Association for Multicultural Education.

 Williams, R.F. and Chilungu, E.N.
 (Forthcoming).
 Multiracial Americans and educational policy.
 In K. Korgen (Ed.), Race Policy and Multiracial Americans.
 Bristol, England: Policy Press.